-Ireland Map Chicago Map Descendants Foy/Fee Irish Roots The Foy Farm in Derreennascooba About PetersPioneers Contacts Home Page
+Ireland Map Chicago Map Descendants 3rd and 4th Cousins Foy/Fee Irish Roots The Foy Farm in Derreennascooba About PetersPioneers Contacts Home Page

 Formerly entitled Four Foys from Castlebar.
 Nora Kerrigan Brady, Jack Carr, John D. Carr, Margaret McCarthy Czervienke, Lars Dalstrom, Fr.
 Frank Fahy, Sharon Gibbons, Gail Kniewel Johnson, Julianne Pierce Joyce, James Kane, Charles Kerrigan, Margaret Kelly Kerrigan, Margaret O'Brien, Marla Prante, Barbara Kniewel Ritchie, Ellen O'Brien Ronan, Patricia Donahue Schwake, Margaret O'Brien Steinfels, Patrick Tracey, and Michael Walsh contributed to this family history.

 Thomas and Mary Tracy Foy (Hunt) and Their Six Children